 Rob’s concert credits include Carmina Burana with Columbia Pro Cantare, Durufle’s Requiem with both Oberlin College’s Musical Union and The Peabody Concert Orchestra and the bass soloist in Schubert’s Mass in G, with Concert Artists of Baltimore, a performance acclaimed by the Baltimore Sun’s Tim Smith for its “poetic warmth.”

 Deeply invested in bringing new and engaging music to audiences, Rob premieres both his own and other new works.
 A composer himself, he wrote and premiered Apollo, an 11-part multimedia song cycle based on the Apollo 11 mission, created in collaboration with NASA.
 Apollo was premiered at IngenuityFest 2013 in Cleveland OH.
 He has written vocal, orchestral, theatrical, and choral works, including Dick Tracy for Andy’s Summer Playhouse in Wilton, NH, and The Tragedians an orchestral work performed by the Windham Orchestra in Vermont.

 Rob has had the honor of working in master classes with Thomas Hampson, Marilyn Horne, Sherrill Milnes, Martin Katz, Graham Johnson, and John Musto.
-He has won awards and competitions including first place in Sylvia Greene Vocal Competition, second place in the Piccola Opera Competition, the Ruth Cogan Memorial Scholarship and the Margot Bos Stambler Award.
-Currently based in Baltimore, Rob performs regularly with local ensembles, and has upcoming engagements as a featured soloist including with Bel Cantanti Opera, Columbia ProCantare, and The Hopkins Symphony Orchestra.
+He has won awards and competitions including first place in Sylvia Greene Vocal Competition, second place in the Piccola Opera Competition, and was a finalist in Annapolis Opera's Competiton.
+Currently based in Baltimore, Rob performs regularly with local ensembles, and has upcoming engagements as a featured soloist including with Bel Cantanti Opera, Columbia ProCantare, and Pittsburgh Festival Opera.